Elton-1/SnakeGame/README.md

 3. Use WASD or arrow keys to control the snake.
 4. Eat red squares to grow and avoid collisions.

-## Building from Source

-If you want to build the game from source, make sure to have Visual Studio installed.

-1. Clone the repository.
-2. Open the solution file (`SnakeGame.sln`) in Visual Studio.
-3. Build and run the project.

 ![Screenshot 2024-01-07 163649](https://github.com/Elton-1/SnakeGame/assets/121693426/205981a5-e4ca-472d-83f4-9d269215574d)